 If you really want to dive into making natural remedies from wild plants, invest in a good field guide.

-Pin to save these homegrown natural remedies for later!
+Pin to save these homegrown all natural remedies for later!

 University of Maryland Medical Center (though sadly they’ve taken down their alternative medicine database since this post published)